kensanata/just-halberds/Knives.md

 Eight fighters and a rider (1507), by Urs Graf
 {: .pic .small }

-### Player goals
+### Long term goals

 After a two or three sessions, Adalric and Brunhilde have defeated some nightlings, they have made new friends, they have been of service to people of power, what now?
 Time to find out what their long term goals are.
-Claudia could ask the two players, Alex and Berta.
-Often people don’t actually know what they want when asked directly.
-It’s therefore often better to offer options within the game and see how players react.
+Claudia could ask the two players, Alex and Berta, but sometimes people don’t actually know what they want when asked directly.
+It is therefore often better to offer options within the game and see how players react.

 Do they want to improve the infrastructure?
 A non-player character sighs and complains about there being no alchemist.
 If the players ask